 Quiet Operation: Activation of the XK-3 Pedal is quiet enough to be unobtrusive in most environments.

 Driverless Operation: Once programmed the XK-3 Pedal does not require driver software.
-This means that a pedal can be programmed on one system and then attached to a second system with no need for software.
+This means that a pedal can be programmed using software installed on one system and then attached to a second system for software-free operation.

 Images (Click on any thumbnail to view larger image)